 Because gold is not tied to stocks, bonds or real estate, it is also a good option for people looking to diversify their investment portfolio.

 When is the best time to invest in gold?

 Gold prices usually benefit when investors look for a safe commodity as stock market risk increases.
 As the gold price rises, so does the stock of mining companies.
 This is why gold often performs in the opposite direction to market or economic swings.

-The price of gold continued to increase in 2019, outperforming many S&P 500 companies, and many experts believe the value of gold will continue to increase in 2022.
+The price of gold continued to increase in 2019, outperforming many S&P 500 companies, and many experts believe the value of gold will continue to increase in 2023 and beyond.

 Investing in gold in South Africa

 When investing in gold, South Africa plays an important role in the global supply of the precious metal.
 South Africa was previously the world’s leading producer of gold, mining over 1 000 tons in 1970.
 Today, South Africa mines just over 120 tons per annum, as the world’s 9th largest producer.

 South Africa currently has over 80 registered mining projects in various stages of development, and a number of active mining houses, juniors, mid-tiers and majors.
 Mines in South Africa are critical assets in increasing mining stock value.